 The size chart for children is based on age and height.
-Since not every child is equally tall at a certain age, it is better to choose the bike size based on body length.
+Since not every child is equally tall at a certain age, choosing the bike size based on body length is better.

-A study in which young children between 7 and 14 years show that choosing a bike just based on the bike size is not the proper way.
-Along with the bike size, the most influential parameter for a sitting position is the inseam.
+A study in which young children between 7 and 14 years show that choosing a bike based on the bike size is not the proper way.

-This is significantly different for children even with the same height.
-On the basis of the body size of 1,400 youth one arrives at the conclusion summarized in the following table, which takes into account the growth:
+This is significantly different for children, even those of the same height.
+Based on the body size of 1,400 youth, one arrives at a conclusion summarized in the following table, which takes into account the growth:

 |Body Length||Inseam||Bike Size|